Gurriel hits RBI double in 9th, Blue Jays beat Marlins

+MIAMI (AP) — The Toronto Blue Jays’ bats came alive as soon as they had a chance to face someone other than Sandy Alcantara.

-MIAMI (AP) — Cavan Biggio and Lourdes Gurriel Jr. doubled on consecutive pitches to break a ninth-inning tie, and the Toronto Blue Jays beat the Miami Marlins 2-1 Tuesday night.
+Cavan Biggio and Lourdes Gurriel Jr. doubled on consecutive pitches against reliever Yimi García to break a ninth-inning tie, and Toronto beat the Miami Marlins 2-1 Tuesday night.

-The hits came with one out against Yimi García (3-6), who entered the game after Sandy Alcantara stymied the Blue Jays while throwing only 86 pitches in eight innings.
+The hits came with one out.
+García (3-6) entered the game after Alcantara stymied the Blue Jays while throwing only 86 pitches in eight innings before departing for a pinch-hitter.

+“He was really good,” said Blue Jays coach John Schneider, who ran the team while manager Charlie Montoyo served a one-game suspension.
+“Seeing what our hitters were saying, we were happy to get him out of there, obviously.
+He was on tonight.
+It worked out for us.”

+With the score 1-all, Marlins manager Don Mattingly said, the decision to pinch-hit for Alcantara was easy.
+His replacement, Sandy León, struck out.

+“We’ve got to try to score,” Mattingly said.
+“We’ve got to try to put a run on the board and give him a win that way.”

-MLB RBIs leader Vladimir Guerrero Jr. singled home the Blue Jays’ first run in the sixth.
-They improved to 12-2 in interleague games, including 3-0 against Miami.
+MLB RBIs leader Vladimir Guerrero Jr. singled home the Blue Jays’ only run off Alcantara in the sixth.

 Toronto’s Ross Stripling allowed one run in six innings.
 Tim Mayza (2-1) pitched a perfect eighth, and Jordan Romano faced only three batters in the ninth for his fourth save to complete a three-hitter.

-Starling Marte led off Miami’s ninth with an infield single but was thrown out trying to steal second.
+Starling Marte led off Miami’s ninth with an infield single but was thrown out trying to steal.

+“He’s definitely got the green light there,” Mattingly said.
+“The math works, but it didn’t look like he had a great jump.”

+“Alcantara pitched his tail off, and our lineup didn’t show off like they usually do,” Stripling said.
+“But our lineup is special, and now we’re going to throw George Springer in it for the next 90-plus games.
+It’s going to be a lot of fun to see him in there.”

 Both starting pitchers passed inspections by the umpires between innings as part of MLB’s crackdown on sticky substances.

-Toronto manager Charlie Montoyo missed the game serving a one-game suspension.
-The penalty came after MLB concluded Blue Jays rookie Alek Manoah intentionally threw at the Orioles’ Maikel Franco last weekend.
+Montoyo’s penalty came after MLB concluded Blue Jays rookie Alek Manoah intentionally threw at the Orioles’ Maikel Franco last weekend.

 TRAINER’S ROOM